January 15, 2019

-Melatonin appears to be safe when used in the short term, according to the National Institutes of Health, but a lack of long-term studies means we don't know if it could be harmful when taken for longer periods.
-But Mayo Clinic reports that people are unlikely to become dependent on the supplement, which is a known risk with other sleep aids.
+Melatonin is generally regarded as safe when used in the short term, according to the National Institutes of Health, but there's a lack of long-term studies on the topic.
+To wit, Mayo Clinic reports that melatonin-users rarely become dependent on the supplement, a large risk tied to other sleep aids.

 • Interaction with sleeping pills: One study found that taking the sleep medication zolpidem along with melatonin exacerbated zolpidem’s adverse effects on memory and muscle performance

 • Decreased body temperature: Melatonin causes a slight drop in body temperature.
 While this is generally not a problem, it could make a difference in people who have difficulty keeping warm.

 • Blood thinning: Melatonin may also reduce blood coagulation.
 As a result, you should speak with your doctor before taking high doses of it with warfarin or other blood thinners

 There’s also an herbal supplement that might be worthy of your exploration for a natural sleep aid: valerian root.
 Results from multiple studies indicate that valerian may reduce speed up the process of falling asleep and could even help you sleep better, according to Mayo Clinic.
 It is said to be the most effective after you take it regularly for two or more weeks, however, certain side effects such as headache, dizziness, stomach problems or sleeplessness may occur.